LateGenXer/finance/cgtcalc.md

 ## Known limitations

+- Partial support for dealing with 2024/2025 pre- / post- Autumnt budget periods
 - Disposals before 6 April 2008 (when Section 104 rule was introduced) are not supported.
 - Restructurings not yet supported